Shaggy004/fuse-samples/Samples/BarChart/README.md

 		</c:PlotData>
 	</Panel>

 The `Panel` is there for layout-reasons, to make sure the rectangles are in the correct grid, as the `Plot` uses a `GridLayout`.
 Also worth noting is `PlotArea`, which is used to configure certain aspects of the `PlotData` behavior.
+In this example, `PlotArea` is used to define the maximum number of steps on the y-axis, which is 20 in this case.

 ## Various cosmetics